Friday, December 26, 2014

 Affordable and friendly Marina del Sol

-As the waterway narrows there are many tiny facilities that will allow boaters to berth at their docks for varying amounts of money.
+As the waterway narrows, many tiny facilities will allow boaters to berth at their docks for a fee.

 It's a whole other view of living in paradise.